Ojeh Society: Language and chants

 The language of the Ojeh, Odeh and other associated societies, and indeed the Egugu itself is Yoruba.
 Devotees and Initiates have several songs, chants and words in Yoruba which they chant, sing and use in their usually large processionary festivals and outings, many of which take place during important events including national public holidays.
-There are also entire musical albums of the Ojeh genre that have been produced by such artists as Ramanu Davies and Abu Whyte which have been commercialized and made available for public consumption.
+There are also entire musical albums of the Ojeh genre that have been produced by such artists as Daddy Ramanu (Ramanu Davies) and Abu Whyte which have been commercialized and made available for public consumption.

 They also organize carnivals where colorful elaborate masquerades are displayed to the gleeful view of thousands who participate in call and response musical compositions, while society members wear group uniforms based on chosen fabric and styles with walking sticks called Ashobi (Aso-Ebi).

 Influence and legacy

 Since its inception in the mid 19th century, the Ojeh societies have been known to maintain and enforce societal order.
 Non-members from the communities have the widespread belief that the Egugu are aware of everything happening or transpiring in any given community.
 The perception of Oje was as such, one of a sort of Watchdog institution that had the ability and moral obligation to hold offenders or trespassers accountable.

 In modern Sierra Leone and The Gambia, the Ojeh societies operate in some areas as elite social clubs, often having members of leading political parties in their ranks.
 They are also important in the rural communities as they organize competitions and other activities geared towards community building.
 The various Ojeh societies can be highly competitive between themselves, with each group trying to outdo the other in prestige and flamboyance, and there have even been cases of clashes between groups over territory.

 The Ojeh society has also been transported by the Sierra Leone and Gambian diasporas to their new countries of residence all across the world.
 One good example is the Ohio Paddle in the USA.